 Four Day River Kwai Downstream Cruise Details

-During this four-day cruise from Kanchanaburi Down The River Kwai we will visit sights and activities along the way.
-Temples, historic sites, Khmer ruins, waterfalls, war cemeteries, hot springs, and of course the famous bridge over the River Kwai as well as many other local attractions…
+During the four day downstream cruise on the River Kwai from Kanchanaburi, we will visit many sights and arrange activities all along the way.
+In the itinerary are temples, historic sites, Khmer ruins, waterfalls, war cemeteries, hot springs, and of course the famous bridge over the River Kwai as well as many other local attractions…

 Thursday | Cruise Day 1

-Depart from Bangkok by van / coach to Kanchanaburi via Nakorn Pathom.
+Depart from Bangkok by van / coach to Kanchanaburi via Nakhon Pathom.

 - Visit to Khao Noi Cave Temple (Wat Tham Khao Noi) located on the west bank of the river.
 The monastery was constructed on a hill, decorated in the form of Chinese architecture and cultural art.
 From the top of the monastery observe the beautiful scenery of Kanchanaburi and its mountainous horizon.
 Also visit to Tiger Cave Temple (Wat Tham Sua) nearby, built in the form of Thai cultural art.
 The great Buddha image and pagoda placed in the temple are respected by all Buddhists.